ISSArt-LLC/ISSArt-LLC.github.io/posts/2017-10-19-java-web-service-works.md

 It should receive HTTP requests and produce content which cannot be defined statically.
 In addition, , it returns a web page (HTML).

 In fact, any language can be used to create an application.
-But usually it’s Java/Scala, PHP, Ruby, and Javascript (NodeJS) which is gaining popularity now.
+But usually it's Java/Scala, PHP, Ruby, and Javascript (NodeJS) which is gaining popularity now.
 Normally we use the following programming languages to build such an app: PHP, Ruby, Java.

 However, every time a web server needs to redirect a request to a web application, we deal with the same type of procedure: